Transforming green beans into the aromatic coffee we love depends on one vital piece of equipment – the coffee roaster.

 Richard Evans patented the first large-scale coffee roaster in the UK in 1824.
 According to The Curious Barista’s Guide to Coffee, it allowed users to up-end the whole cylinder to empty it, and also featured an “examiner” that allowed samples to be taken throughout the roast.

-The same book reports that in 1846, in Boston, James Carter patented a “pull out” roaster.
+The same book reports that in 1846, in Boston, James Carter patented a “pull out” machine.
 This was an iron drum that was fixed into a furnace.
 The entire cylinder had to be pulled from the furnace and doors on the drum walls opened to allow the coffee to be dumped onto the floor or into trays to cool.
 This was an inefficient and dangerous method.

 Freshly roasted coffee beans in a cooling tray.
 Credit: Neil Soque

-In 1864, in the US, Jabez Burns was granted a patent for a commercial coffee roaster.
+In 1864, in the US, Jabez Burns was granted a patent for a commercial machine.
 Burns’s design was an enclosed cylinder encased in brickwork.
 It featured an opening mechanism to empty the beans without removing the cylinder from the flame and a double screw inside the cylinder that would evenly distribute the beans.
 These innovations made the roast more consistent and the process less dangerous.

 In 1868, in Germany, Alexius van Gulpen joined forces with Theodor von Gimborn and Johann Heinrich Lensing to make the company that would go on to become Probat.
-They filed a patent for the Kaffeeschnellröster (“rapid coffee roaster”) in 1880, which the company says was critical to the development of the drum roaster.
+They filed a patent for the Kaffeeschnellröster (“rapid coffee roaster”) in 1880, which the company says was critical to the development of the drum machine.

 An antique roasting machine at Vits in Munich, Germany.
 Credit: Wikimedia Commons